Sexual fantasy: Frequent themes

 Another way the sexes differ is that men are much more likely to fantasize about having multiple sexual partners (i.e., having threesomes or orgies) compared to women and seek greater partner variation in their sexual fantasies.
-Evolutionary theory suggests that this may be due to men's capacity to produce many offspring at any one time by impregnating multiple females, and thus predicts that males will be more open to the concept of multiple partnerships in order to increase reproductive success and continue their genetic line.
+Evolutionary theory suggests that this may be due to men's capacity to produce many offspring at any one time by impregnating multiple females, and thus predicts that males will be much more open to the concept of multiple partnerships in order to increase reproductive success and continue their genetic line.

 The sexes also differ in terms of how much they fantasize about dominance and submission.
-Men fantasize equally often about dominance and submission, whereas women fantasize about submission more frequently than dominance.
+Men fantasize about dominance much more frequently than submission, whereas women fantasize about submission much more frequently than dominance.

-Despite these differences, it is important to note that most individuals do not conform to these gendered sexual stereotypes, and that male sexuality is not innately aggressive, nor is female sexuality inherently passive, and that these stereotypes may decline with age.
+Despite these differences, most individuals do not conform to these gendered sexual stereotypes, and that male sexuality is not innately aggressive, nor is female sexuality inherently passive, and that these stereotypes may decline with age.

 Sexual fantasies may instead vary as a result of individual differences, such as personality or learning experiences, and not gender per se.
 Indeed, it has been suggested that gender differences in sexual fantasies have actually narrowed over time, and may continue to do so, for example with regard to variety of sexual fantasy and the amount of fantasizing reported by each of the sexes.

 Age

 The age of first experiencing a sexual fantasy has also been found to differ between the sexes.
 Males are likely to report this at a younger age, typically between the years of 11 and 13, and describe these as being more explicit in content.
 Themes that were common to both genders regarding first sexual fantasies included sex with celebrities (such as movie stars), and also teachers.
 It has been noted that sexual fantasy preferences of the two genders also change as a function of age.
 For instance, younger men have been found to endorse more fantasies with multiple partners, a trend which declines with age, whilst homosexual fantasies increase slightly.
-Meanwhile, for women, fantasies with strangers and same-sex partners remain relatively stable across the lifespan.
+Meanwhile, for women, fantasies with strangers and same-sex partners remain relatively stable across their lifetime.